Painful intelligence: What AI can tell us about human suffering: Investigating intelligence by constructing it

 We can learn to understand such evolutionary design goals by trying to design and construct an AI, or a robot.
 This is a perspective which is gaining more and more prominence in neuroscience: Trying to actually construct an intelligent system forces you to think about the computation and algorithms needed.

 Ordinary neuroscience is based on conducting experiments on humans or animals.
 It can establish many interesting facts about the brain; for example, where in the brain the processing necessary for vision or fear takes place.
-It can also tell us something about how such processing happens; for example, by explaining how the brain recognizes that the animal in front of you is a cat and not a dog, and why we would get scared if it were a tiger.
+In particular, it can also tell us a lot about how such processing happens; it can explain how the brain recognizes that the animal in front of you is a cat and not a dog, and how the brain initiates a fear response if the animal actually turns out to be a tiger.

-However, the deepest question in neuroscience is the ``why'' question: Why does a certain kind of processing take place at all?
+However, the deepest question in neuroscience is the \textit{why} question: Why does a certain kind of processing take place at all?
 What is its evolutionary purpose?
 Why do we, for example, have emotions like fear in the first place?
 Why is our mind frequently assailed by thoughts about the past and the future even when we try to concentrate on the present?
 And ultimately, why is there suffering?

 Designing intelligent systems goes a long way toward answering the ``why'' question.
 If we find that an AI necessarily needs a certain kind of computation to achieve human-like intelligence, it is likely that the human brain does that same kind of computation---at least on some level of abstraction.
 AI can also give us a deeper understanding of ``how'' computations happen in the human brain, since designing it necessarily forces the scientists to figure out all the details needed in the computation.